-In 2015 Cape Coral was designated as a Bicycle Friendly Community-Bronze level; by the League of American Bicyclists(http://www.bikeleague.org/bfa).
 Cape Coral offers more than 90 miles of interconnected bike routes, with distinct signage.
-This includes a 49-mile-long circular route, and several shorter connecting legs.
+This includes a 49-mile-long circular route and several shorter connecting legs.
 There are also more than 120 miles of bike lanes, bike paths, and multi-use paths.
 Numerous opportunities for observing nature, enjoying City parks, or even stopping to take advantage of the many canals and waterways can be found.